-- This Dialogue Deck, co-designed by the Ginsberg Center and UMMA for the 2020 Dewey Lecture, offers a number of ways to use the curated images and prompts to support discussion and reflection.
+- This Dialogue Deck, co-designed by the Ginsberg Center and U-M's Museum of Art (UMMA), offers a number of ways to use the curated images and prompts to support discussion and reflection.

 - We have curated a number of civic learning activities that allow students across disciplines to practice democratic processes so they can develop democratic habits and engage with socially relevant topics.
 We offer considerations for adapting the exercises to both in-person and virtual classroom contexts.